cs31415/cs31415.github.io/writings/Northern California Diary.md

 Woke up late at 9am.
 It was drizzling.
 Roof started leaking again last night despite the patching done last week.
 We might have to cancel the trip.

-Meanwhile Kamini had already called the guy who patched the roof and half a dozen other roofing fellows.
+Meanwhile Kamini, who hadn't been able to sleep due to tension, had already called the guy who patched the roof and half a dozen other roofing fellows.
 Nobody was responding.

 One guy from G&C agreed to come by and look when Kamini said that we had travel plans.
 He seemed to know what he was doing.
 He climbed up briskly and immediately said that we have a couple of broken tiles.
 He would cover it for now for $150 and fix it later for $1100.
 Luckily it was raining after he fixed it, and it didn’t leak anymore.
 We could go on our trip after all.